JBoss925/new-react-typing-effect/README.md

     // Text options
     text?: {

-      // Number of character to type/delete per second
+      // Number of characters to type/delete per second
       charactersPerSecond: number;

       // Delay in milliseconds when the message is empty